neu-se/CS4530-Fall-2023/Assignments/revised-project-plan.md

 **Do not wait for your TA feedback to begin this work.** You probably know more about the details of your project then they do.
 It will be helpful for all concerned if your Project Plan lists the major unknowns or things that you expect to need help with-- this will help the TA provide more useful feedback for you

-Be realistic, and leave time for contingencies (including the time around the midterm exam on March 13-14).
+Be realistic, and leave time for contingencies (including the time around the midterm exam on Nov 1-3).
-Remember that you will need to have a demo prepared of your feature by 4/12 - just 5 weeks from the due date of this assignment (not counting spring break).
+Remember that you will need to have a demo prepared of your feature by 11/29 - just 5 weeks from the due date of this assignment.

 If you are uncertain that some tasks will be feasible, then be sure to include evaluation tasks earlier-on in the project that will allow for "go/no-go" decisions to move forward on a task or drop it.